-We realise that making a claim can seem complicated.
-So we've produced a claims guide(Opens new window) to explain the whole process and answer any questions you might have.
-We also offer a tele-claims service, which helps remove the complication of making a claim.
+We know that the process of completing a claim can seem complicated.
+So we've produced a Life protection claims guide and Illness and disability claims guide to help explain the process and answer any questions you may have.

 When you make a claim, we aim to:

-- make sure all payments are made accurately and on time
+- make sure all payments are made accurately and on time;

 How it works

 Our claims assessor will contact you to arrange a convenient time to call back.
 They’ll also tell you what information you'll need to have to hand.

 During the call, they'll gather all the information you'd normally submit on a claim form.
 This generally takes around 25 minutes for a critical illness or terminal illness claim and 45 minutes for all other benefits.

 If you feel, at any time, unable to continue the call because you're tired or distressed, they can call you back another time.

 Once the call is complete, we'll request medical information from your doctor and/or consultant.